Bedrock02/tech-blog/posts/next-js-pages.md

     - index.styles.ts
 ```

 By separating the two files I can easily find styles for a specific component.
-We can them import the styles object and apply the classes to html elements.
+We can import the styles object and apply the classes to HTML elements.

 ```javascript
 import postStyles from './post.styles'